openstack/blazar/doc/source/introduction.rst

   scavenger hunt trying to find resources for reservations.
-For compute hosts reservation that makes much sense, because in case there are instances belonging to other project on eligible hosts, and without them there will be possible to reserve these hosts, Climate may start instances migration.
+For compute hosts reservation that makes much sense, because in case there are instances belonging to other project on eligible hosts, and without them there will be possible to reserve these hosts, Blazar may start instances migration.
   This operation can be timely and fairly complex and so different strategies may be applied depending on heuristic factors such as the number, type and state of the instances to be migrated.
-Also Climate should assert that there are at least enough potential candidates for the migration prior to starting the actual migration.
-If Climate decides to start migration, it returns **success** state and marks lease as **in_progress**, otherwise - **failure**.
+Also Blazar should assert that there are at least enough potential candidates for the migration prior to starting the actual migration.
+If Blazar decides to start migration, it returns **success** state and marks lease as **in_progress**, otherwise - **failure**.
 If this 'hunting' ends successfully before configurable timeout has passed, lease should be marked as **active**, otherwise its status is set to **timedout**.
 * **Delayed resource acquiring** or **scheduled reservation**.
-In this reservation type lease is created successfully if Climate thinks there will be enough resources to process provisioning later (otherwise this request returns **failure** status).
+In this reservation type lease is created successfully if Blazar thinks there will be enough resources to process provisioning later (otherwise this request returns **failure** status).
 Lease is marked as **inactive** till all resources will be actually provisioned.
 That works pretty nice and predictable speaking about compute hosts reservation (because hosts as resources are got not from common cloud pool, but from admin defined pool).
-  So Climate is possible to predict these physical resources usage and use that information during lease creation.
-If we speak about virtual reservations, here situation is more complicated, because all resources are got from common cloud resources pool, and Climate cannot guarantee there will be enough resources to provision them.
+  So Blazar is possible to predict these physical resources usage and use that information during lease creation.
+If we speak about virtual reservations, here situation is more complicated, because all resources are got from common cloud resources pool, and Blazar cannot guarantee there will be enough resources to provision them.
 In this failure case lease state will be marked as **error** with appropriate explanation.